 When it comes to the history of rhabdomyolysis, it appears the condition was first described in the Bible’s Book of Numbers in the Old Testament.
 In this instance, the Jews suffered a “plague” while consuming large amounts of quail during the exodus from Egypt.
 The belief is that the quails ingested poisonous hemlock, which triggered rhabdomyolysis in the humans feasting on the game bird.
 (5)

 What is rhabdo in medical terms?
 It’s a complex condition involving the rapid breakdown of skeletal muscle that causes muscle proteins and other muscle constituents to leak outside of cells and into the bloodstream.
-This leakage includes:
+This damaged muscle and subsequent leakage includes:

 - Myoglobin (The term myoglobinuria refers to myoglobin present in urine.)